 St John’s will not fund:

-- Retrospective funding (any item or cost which has been spent prior to approval by the funding team)
+- Retrospective funding (any item or costs which has been spent prior to approval by the Funding team)

 - Gap Year projects

-- Holidays (although we may consider funding trips for children which enrich learning opportunities)
+- Holidays (although we may consider funding trips for children that enrich learning opportunities)